 I keep a blog called Infinite Ascent.

-I used to blog for MIT Admissions.
+In MIT, I wrote over 350,000 words as a blogger for MIT Admissions.
 You can view all my posts on my author page.
 But here are some posts that I’m particularly proud of:

 You don’t have to be a founder